pingbird/flutter-recipes/docs/architecture/nesting-async-builders.md

 ## Streams

-Another common problem is when you build widgets from a stream, but then need to make another request to make depending on the information from the stream.
+Another common problem is when you build widgets from a stream, but then need to make another request depending on the information from the stream.

 In this example, we take a stream of `User`s rather than a future, but requests `Friends` in the same way: